konnov/protocols-made-fun/_posts/2024-09-28-tla-and-not-tla.md

 <img src="{{ site.baseurl }}/assets/images/01-bang.png"
   style="float: right; padding: 20pt;">

-There were three recurrent themes in these conversations:
+There were four recurrent themes in these conversations:

  1. Every time I was showing a TLA<sup>+</sup> specification to an engineer, they were asking about `/\`, `\/`, `\E`, `\A`, `=>`, and other operators.
 Back